pawsitive-daycare/Part-B---Server/README.md

 ### Task Delegation

-This is the first time the collaborators are working together for a team.
+This is the first time we are collaborating with someone else as part of a team.
 Each member has been assigned tasks based on their individual strengths and areas for growth.

-**Kevin Phoung** : Kevin is in charge of the frontend development, including overall design and visual aesthetics.
+**Kevin Phoung** : Kevin was responsible for the frontend development, including overall design and visual aesthetics.

-**John Niduelan** : John is responsible for backend server development and general task management.
+**John Niduelan** : John took charge of the overall frontend functionality, backend server development, and overseeing general task management.

 - [Trello Project Board](https://trello.com/invite/b/673454d54f89a5229f48eeaf/ATTI6efffa00ea68d2fa3d7c7d2a3b0c95f3AB78F6DB/fullstack-app)